 Other Factors: Condo Assessment and Association Fees

-You’ll also need to find out if the condo you are considering has association fees and how often you may need to pay assessments.
-Assessments are expenses incurred to cover the common areas of the condominium property.
-Assessments could include landscaping, parking lot and parking garage repairs and maintenance, improvements to the exterior of the building, and expenses associated with any common areas such as a main lobby or entrance way.
+You’ll also need to find out if the condo you're considering has association fees and how often you may need to pay assessments, which are expenses incurred to cover the common areas of the condominium property.
+Assessments could include landscaping, parking lot and parking garage repairs and maintenance, improvements to the exterior of the building, and expenses associated with any common areas such as a main lobby or entranceway.
 These expenses should be factored into your expense estimate before you calculate the estimated return on your condo investment.

 Before making any real estate investment you must also assess how realistic your assumptions are.
 Here are some additional questions to consider in determining if a condo purchase will be a good investment:

 - Is your condo in an area where rental properties are in demand, such as near a college?